Annular Solar Eclipse - October 14, 202311:45 AM – 2:45 PM

 Private shows are arranged for educational groups such as scouts, preschools and colleges and for fun events such as birthday parties and company celebrations.

-To schedule a private showing for your group, see the Plan Your Visit section.
+To schedule a private showing for your group, see the Private Planetarium Programs section.